 What is the structure of the company?

-Open Invention Network® purchases patents applicable to all areas of software useful in protecting the Linux System.
+Open Invention Network acquires strategic patents and patent applications applicable to all areas of software useful in protecting the Linux System.

-We are making the patents available royalty-free, and all we ask in return is that the licensee agrees not to assert its patents against Linux.
+We are making the patents available royalty-free, and all we ask in return is that the licensee agrees not to assert its patents against the Linux community.